 Basically, in short, the external HGH will downgrade your own system of producing whatever HGH it’s producing currently, according to homeopathy.

-This betrayal by companies is what is giving homeopathy a bad name, and consumers need to be aware that using “homeopathy” might just be a marketing tactic when it comes to HGH and HGH supplements.
+This betrayal by companies is what is giving homeopathy a bad name, and consumers need to be aware that using the name of “homeopathy” might just be a marketing tactic when it comes to HGH and HGH supplements.

 Yes, there are lots of scams happening!